AdobeDocs/commerce-learn.es-ES/.github/pull_request_template.md

 <!--- What types of changes does your code introduce?
 Put an `x` in all the boxes that apply: -->

-- [ ] Corrección de errores (cambio no rompible que corrige un problema)
+- [ ] Corrección de errores (cambio de no separación que corrige un problema)
-- [ ] Nueva función (cambio no rompible que añade funcionalidad)
+- [ ] Nueva función (cambio de no separación que agrega funcionalidad)
-- [ ] Cambio radical (corrección o función que podría provocar el cambio de la funcionalidad existente)
+- [ ] Cambio radical (corrección o función que haría que la funcionalidad existente cambiara)

 ## Lista de comprobación: